hiyouga/LLaMA-Factory/data/README.md

   "ranking": "whether the dataset is a preference dataset or not. (default: false)", "formatting": "the format of the dataset. (optional, default: alpaca, can be chosen from {alpaca, sharegpt})", "columns": {
-    "prompt": "the column name in the dataset containing the prompts. (default: instruction, for alpaca)", "query": "the column name in the dataset containing the queries. (default: input, for alpaca)", "response": "the column name in the dataset containing the responses. (default: output, for alpaca)", "history": "the column name in the dataset containing the histories. (default: None, for alpaca)", "messages": "the column name in the dataset containing the messages. (default: conversations, for sharegpt)", "role": "the key in the message represents the identity. (default: from, for sharegpt)", "content": "the key in the message represents the content. (default: value, for sharegpt)", "system": "the column name in the dataset containing the system prompts. (default: None, for both)" }
+    "prompt": "the column name in the dataset containing the prompts. (default: instruction)", "query": "the column name in the dataset containing the queries. (default: input)", "response": "the column name in the dataset containing the responses. (default: output)", "history": "the column name in the dataset containing the histories. (default: None)", "messages": "the column name in the dataset containing the messages. (default: conversations)", "system": "the column name in the dataset containing the system prompts. (default: None)", "tools": "the column name in the dataset containing the tool description. (default: None)" },
+  "tags": {
+    "role_tag": "the key in the message represents the identity. (default: from)", "content_tag": "the key in the message represents the content. (default: value)", "user_tag": "the value of the role_tag represents the user. (default: human)", "assistant_tag": "the value of the role_tag represents the assistant. (default: gpt)", "observation_tag": "the value of the role_tag represents the tool results. (default: observation)", "function_tag": "the value of the role_tag represents the function call. (default: function_call)" }
 }
 ```